-Saugerties, NY is one of the most charming small towns in the Hudson Valley, offering a mix of scenic views, outdoor activities, and a growing food scene.
-Located where the Hudson River meets the Catskills, Saugerties is just about two hours north of New York City, making it a perfect weekend trip or day trip from NYC.
+Saugerties, NY is one of the most charming small towns in the Hudson Valley, sitting at the point where the Catskill Creek meets the Hudson River.
+About two hours north of New York City, Saugerties makes for a great weekend trip or a long day trip if you’re up for it.

 Table of Contents